 In the meantime, Good Leasehold Title Indemnity Insurance will be required because the quality of title of the freeholder and the right to grant the lease is not guaranteed.
-The seller will be expected to obtain and pay for the policy but is not likely to be very happy about it, particularly if he/she differs in opinion with the conveyancing solicitor over the alleged defect.
+The seller will be expected to both get and pay for the policy but is not likely to be very happy about it, particularly if he/she differs in opinion with the conveyancing solicitor over the alleged defect.

 Next comes ‘Possessory Title’ which is applied for on first registration, where the applicant is unable to produce any title deeds at all.
 This arises where the claim to freehold or leasehold title is based upon adverse possession (squatters’ rights), i.e. the squatter(s) has occupied the land for 12 years and the occupier has not been challenged.
 Possessory title is the same as absolute title except that it does not affect or prejudice the enforcement of any counter estate or rights that existed at the time of first registration.

 The fourth title that the Land Registry recognises is that of ‘Qualified Title’.
 These are granted when there some specific defect that has been identified which is stated on the register.
-It is the least secure form of title and is granted where the proprietor can either a) only establish the title for a limited time, or b) where there are fundamental doubts about the subject matter of the title.The result is that the title is registered subject to any adverse interests that may later be discovered.
+It is the least secure form of title and is granted where the proprietor can either a) only prove the title for a limited time, or b) where there are fundamental doubts about the subject matter of the title.The result is that the title is registered subject to any adverse interests that may later be discovered.
 Anyone can apply to have their title upgraded if they can convince the Registrar that this is appropriate.
 These are however rarer than possessory titles.

-Note: If the leasehold title to the property is registered but the lease has been lost the lender will proceed provided that a copy of the lease produced by the Land Registry is obtained, inspected and that it appears to be a complete copy.
+Note: If the leasehold title to the property is registered but the lease has been lost the lender will go ahead if a copy of the lease produced by the Land Registry is obtained, inspected and that it seems to be a complete copy.